IFOBT blood in stool

-Then take the colorectal cancer screening test, by sending a little stool to our laboratory.
-It's as simple as passing a mascara roller through your stool, putting it in the tube and then sending the tube by mail to the lab.
+If you have a referral from your practitioner, you can take this colon screening test, by sending a little stool to our laboratory.
+It's as simple as running a mascara roller through your stool, putting it in the tube, and then sending the tube in the mail to the lab.

 Starting in 2014, Dutch people between the ages of 55 and 75 will receive a call every two years to submit stool samples.
 This stool will be checked for blood traces.
 Blood traces can possibly indicate colon cancer, but may also have another cause.